-Pursuant to our investor rights agreement, after the completion of this offering, the holders of up to shares of our common stock, including shares underlying outstanding warrants, or certain transferees, will be entitled to certain rights with respect to the registration of the offer and sale of those shares under the Securities Act.
+Pursuant to our investor rights agreement, after the completion of this offering, the holders of up to 1,492,233 shares of our common stock, including 34,300 shares underlying outstanding warrants, or certain transferees, will be entitled to certain rights with respect to the registration of the offer and sale of those shares under the Securities Act.
 See the section titled "Description of Capital Stock - Investor Rights Agreement" for a description of these registration rights.
 If the offer and sale of these shares of our common stock are registered, the shares will be freely tradable without restriction under the Securities Act, subject to the Rule 144 limitations applicable to affiliates, and a large number of shares may be sold into the public market.
+Notwithstanding the foregoing, we shall have no obligation to register any such securities after the date upon which such securities may be sold under Rule 144.